Graduate Helps Georgetown Engage with Latin America

 “Beyond teaching them English, I thought it was important to make the community feel a bigger part of the whole,” he says. “[The naturalization component was] a concrete way of people becoming aware.”

-As a student network director for Raíces de Esperanza (Roots of Hope), González created the Dial2Cuba and USBs4Cuba programs, which provided cell phones and USB drives to youth in his native country.
+González created programs that provided cell phones and USB drives to youth in his native country.

 “It was a way of giving the youth materials they normally wouldn’t have access to,” he says.